NEMSLinux/nems-docs/commands/nems-info.rst

    without the partition number.
 -  ``nems-info rootpart`` Output the partition number of the root filesystem without the block device name.
--  ``nems-info speedtest`` Output current automatically-selected speedtest server.
--  ``nems-info speedtest best`` Output the best server.
--  ``nems-info speedtest which`` Output 0 if using automatically-selected speedtest server (automatically updates itself each day based on which server is best).
-Output 1 if using the server number provided in the ARGS on the check_command in NEMS NConf.
 -  ``nems-info fileage [file]`` Output the age of any file on the NEMS server.
 Particularly helpful in determining how long a process has been running.
 Eg., *nems-info fileage /var/run/nems-quickfix.pid*